 “Retirement System” shall mean the retirement system in which an employee participates, including:

-“WSTRS,” the Washington State Teachers’ Retirement System established by RCW 41.32.
+“TRS,” the Teachers’ Retirement System established by RCW 41.32.

 “TIAA,” the Teachers’ Insurance Annuity Association, established by RCW 28B.10.400 and WAC 131-16.

 “PERS,” the Public Employees Retirement System established by RCW 41.40,

 “Annual Salary Placement” shall mean the salary placement of an employee during the final year of tenured employment with the College, as determined by the salary schedule applicable during such final year of tenured employment and shall be fixed regardless of subsequent changes in the salary schedule.